THe Scientists

 Brian Rosenburg

 “I don’t have any of the usual fitness industry credentials to include near my name.
 Unfortunately, life gave me the test before the coursework and I tested out of the prerequisites.
-Becoming A708994 in the Ohio Department of Corrections and Rehabilitation at 22 years old and needing to survive the next 7 years of my life in Hell on Earth was my test.
+Becoming A708994 in the Ohio Department of Corrections and Rehabilitation at 22 years old for causing an automobile accident while drinking and driving, I needed to survive Hell on Earth…2555 days at Allen Oakwood Correctional Institution.
+This was the test and the version of me that was going to be released 7 years later was the grade.
 The odds were not in my favor, as I was 50 pounds overweight, newly sober after 4 years of alcoholism, mentally weak, immature and deeply depressed.
-I chose one of two options and that included incredibly hard work because in that trial of resilience, there is no taking days off, sleeping in, getting to it tomorrow, tapping out of a workout or excuses…
+I chose one of two options and the one I chooses included incredibly hard work because in that trial of resilience, there is no taking days off, sleeping in, getting to it tomorrow, tapping out of a workout or excuses…

 Thankfully, that tensile test ended.
 And the lessons learned from that successful experiment transferred home with me.
-As I restarted my life and continued pushing my physical limits, I extrapolated the behaviors that proved to be successful in that past trial.
-Marathons, triathlons, powerlifting meets, CrossFit competitions, trail runs, ruck races, pump & runs…the formula works”
+As I restarted my life post incarceration and pursued a career in mental health counseling, I extrapolated the behaviors that proved to be successful in that past trial to all areas of my life.
+As I started Savage Laboratories, my vision was to bring the same lessons to others, without the grueling process of Hormesis that I had to personally undertake.
+Marathons, triathlons, powerlifting meets, CrossFit competitions, trail runs, ruck races, pump & runs…the formula worked for me and I know that it can work for you. ”

 Dana Cavallaro